-The misuse of the word bespoke has left many feeling muddled and confused on what it truly means.
+The misuse of the word bespoke has left many feeling muddled and confused about what it truly means.
 Our goal is to clear up any confusion around the word bespoke and to give you a better picture of its true meaning.

 What Is The Definition Of Bespoke?